Ulmusminor/Ulmusminor/README.md

 ![pRunus](https://github.com/user-attachments/assets/6aa3eaec-d2f1-4c3a-b76a-d9be086ba9ba)

+Also working in "survnet", my shot at creating a neural network for survival analysis and see if its predictive power increases in comparison with classic cox model analysis.

 - I'm a graduate in Biology and a master in Biostatistics, with level C2 in English.
 I love nature and knowledge.
 I'm mostly self-taught.
 - As for my knowledge in programming, I have an expert knowledge of R, user level knowledge of SQL (mySQL) and am beginning to learn C++.